 Elementary candidates will complete a mini Independent Student Teaching (three to five mornings) in the fall.
-In the beginning of November, the University Supervisor, Cooperating Teacher, and Teacher Candidate will begin to discuss how the candidate will gradually increase responsibility for the morning instruction to allow for a mini Independent Student Teaching in December.
+In late October, the University Supervisor, Cooperating Teacher, and Teacher Candidate will begin to discuss how the candidate will gradually increase responsibility for some of the morning instruction to allow for a mini Independent Student Teaching in November..